Hadryan/audiovisualizer/src/DEVELOPMENT.md

 			-Fix: Switched entirely to start using ofSoundPlayer and made the decision to just work with a single song for now.

-			-Issue: Changes to the dotSpeed varialbe were not causing the dots to actually change speed
+			-Issue: Changes to the dotSpeed variable were not causing the dots to actually change speed
 			-Fix: Implemented and used a speed multiplier variable and while updating, multiplied it with the offsets values for the x and y coordinates of the dots.